dannyvankooten/gozer/README.md

 Page        # The current page: Title, Permalink, UrlPath, DatePublished, DateModified Title       # The current page title, shorthand for Page.Title Content     # The current page's HTML content.
+Now         # Timestamp of build, instance of time.Time
 ```

 The `Page` variable is an instance of the object below: